kubesphere/website/content/en/docs/project-user-guide/application-workloads/jobs.md

 {{</ notice >}}

-### Step 6.
-Check Result
+### Step 6: Check Result

 1. In the final step of **Advanced Settings**, click **Create** to finish.
 A new item will be added the Job list if the creation is successful.

 ![job-list-new](/images/docs/project-user-guide/application-workloads/jobs/job-list-new.png)

-2. Click this job and go to **Execution Records** tab where you can see the information of each execution record.
+2. Click this Job and go to **Execution Records** tab where you can see the information of each execution record.
 There are four completed Pods since **Completions** was set to `4` in Step 3.

 ![execution-record](/images/docs/project-user-guide/application-workloads/jobs/execution-record.jpg)

 {{< notice tip >}}

-You can rerun the job if it fails, the reason of which displays under **Messages**.
+You can rerun the Job if it fails, the reason of which displays under **Messages**.

 {{</ notice >}}